 All major search engines acknowledged and supported the “No Follow” from the beginning.
 However, each one treats it in a slightly different way.

-It does not mean that target links do not get it to the index.
+It does not mean that target links do not get to the index.
 If any other sites link to them, crawlers will certainly index and map them.

 Yahoo uses a different line of thought.
 Their bots do follow the target links and crawl the page to discover content that might be useful for other users.
 However, it does not consider it as an upvote for ranking purposes.
 They implemented this as a spam defense in their Yahoo Answers site, for example.
 They apply the “No Follow” attribute to comments made by most of their contributors.
 However, they have learned to apply certain limitations to people who have earned enough reputation and trust in their community.

 Microsoft´s bet on the search engine market works pretty much the same as Google.
 Bing doesn’t crawl the target link and excludes it for ranking purposes.
 However, Bing indexes the site if others link to it.
-That makes it possible for users to find them if they .
+That makes it possible for users to find them if they.

 Working with NoFollow

 If you wonder where to put this attribute to good use, Google made some great and creative suggestions.
 To avoid comment spam, they recommend using “No Follow” on content webmasters do not want to vouch for.
-Normally this is content found on guestbook entries, comment sections and such.
+Normally this is content found on guestbook entries, comment sections, and such.

 Paid links are also a no-no as they should never count as an editorial confidence vote.
-Google penalizes sites who buy links for building traffic or support other sites.
+Google penalizes sites that buy links for building traffic or support other sites.
 So, this attribute tells engines that you are not using your paid links to manipulate rankings.

 As has happened to virtually everything in the online world, rel=nofollow has also been used for things other than its original intent.